top of page

 And so it was also true of the little seahorse whose remains were now bound to form the structure of her reproductive system.
 Indeed, these poor little sea monsters were being annihilated for their perceived value as a kind of Viagra.

-So my little dying bird that was to be for all of us, was now being defined by the decimation of the manta rays and the unpardonable destruction of seahorses.
+My little dying bird that is all of us, was now being defined by the decimation of the manta rays, with the pleasure of our own procreation, based upon the unpardonable destruction of seahorses.

-Inside, from a pearl that was created by an oyster’s need to defend its fragile body, lies a path to redemption, as a new and beautiful little heart is just beginning to form….
+But next to this wounded bird lies a single egg.
+Inside, from a pearl that was created by an oyster’s need to defend its fragile body, lies a path to redemption: for a new, more beautiful heart is just beginning to form….

 bottom of page